Kanyasulkam (film): Plot

 During the pre-Independence era in the Vizianagaram area of the Madras Presidency of British India.
-Gireesam, an educated impostor and a well-wisher of the widows, amours a sound soul nautch girl Madhuravani.
+Gireesam, an educated impostor and a well-wisher of widows, loves an innocent nautch girl Madhuravani.
 He lies at the expense of Putakoollamma, who runs a mess with the slightest intention of knitting her.
 Parallelly, Ramappantulu of Ramachandrapuram is an honorable-seeking, devious person who commits malpractice.
 He ruses by encouraging Lubdhavadhanulu, a 60-year-old tycoon, for remarriage to profit from it.
 At Krishnapuram, an inflamed acquisitive Brahmin Agnihotravadhanulu resides with his wife Venkamma, two daughters, Buchamma & Subbi, and a son, Venkatesam, who is civilizing at Vizianagaram.
 He had already widowed his elder Buchamma for his greed.
 Today, he fixes 6-year-old infant Subbi's alliance with Lubdhavadhanulu via Ramappantulu.
 Venkatesam is molded into a spoiled brat by Girisam's acquaintance.

 Madhuravani cuts the cords with Girisam and walks on with Ramappantulu.
 Cognized by his dark shade, Putakoollamma also expels him.
 Hence, Girisam steps into Krishnapuram with Venkatesam on behalf of homeschooling.
 At this, Agnihotravadhanulu reveals Subbi's nuptial when Girisam states himself as Lubdhavadhanulu's cousin and divulges the bridegroom's age.
 Knowing it, Venkamma implores her husband to bar it, which he deaf ears.
 So, she accepts suicide, which Girisam shields, yet Agnihotravadhanulu doesn't yield.
 Whereat, Venkamma's sibling, Karrataka Sastry, vows to end this injustice and proceeds with his henchman Mahesham.
 Being a stage artist, Madhuravani is his disciple who plans a play by purporting Mahesham as a girl.
 Karrataka Sastry lures Ramappantulu with high bribery.
 Thus, he slyly schemes to spoil Agnihotravadhanulu's match and arranges a wedding with Mahesham in the guise.